|

 on the site may be oriented for education, but that information is for everyone to use for thier own designs.

-Over the past 6 years, I have built a ton of mics Lots of ribbons and condensers.
-A far cry from the dorm
+Over the past 11 years, I have built a ton of mics Lots of ribbons and condensers.
+A far cry from the

-room that I built my first and second ones in.
+dorm room that I built my first and second ones in.
 It is amazing how so much has changed in such a short time.
-When

-I started, there was no information on the internet about building ribbon microphones, and I had to spend time at the library
+When I started, there was no information on the internet about building ribbon microphones, and I had to spend time at the

 By the way, there are people on the internet selling plans to make your own ribbon microphones for $9.99.
 I